 If anyone planned to leave the city or get inside, the only way possible, was through the gates.
 So, from a strategic point of view, these gates were extremely important.
 Xi’an City Walls form a rectangle, and therefore it has four gates in the north, south, east, and west.
 Each side has three towers inside:

 The Narrow Tower (Jianlou)

 It’s the one in the middle and has thinner walls.
-Rectangular windows of this tower were used by soldiers to shoot arrows.
+Soldiers used rectangular windows of this tower to shoot arrows.

 The Main Tower (Zhenglou)

-The innermost one which has the entrance to the city.
+The innermost one has the entrance to the city.